OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

 Configuration
 -------------

-This is the full list of items with details, you may supply to this yaml file to configure this application.
+This is the full list of items with details, you may supply to this YAML file to configure this application.

 .. describe:: cluster (Array<String> or String)